-How Does Domestic Violence Affect My Rights In a California Child Custody Case?
+How Does Domestic Violence Affect My Rights In an Orange County Child Custody Case?

 1. A parent was convicted of domestic violence against the other parent, or

 2. Any court has decided that one parent committed domestic violence against the other parent of the children (which means that a court’s previous issuance of a restraining order in your case highly relevant in your custody case).

 If the court decides that there was domestic violence in the past five years against a parent or the children, the judge must follow special rules to decide custody of the children.